 During a visit, Roz tried to start a final conversation about their troubled past, saying she wished they could have been better friends.
 Mother: Does it worry you?
 Roz: No, does it you?
 Mother: No. Roz: Do you want me to go?
 Mother: It doesn’t matter.

 It Doesn’t Matter – Dealing with Aftermath

 Roz went to the car.
 Her loud sobbing and the depth of sadness surprised her, as did the anger.
 The relationship was what it was.
 There may never have been a time it could have been made better.
 Roz was called back on the final day when death was imminent.
 She did not get to the Place in time.

 Roz keeps her father’s and mother’s cremains in boxes on her closet floor.
 Her father’s are in the special tote bag that accompanied him through life, his adult security blanket.
 She likes keeping them close to her.
 Maybe when she completely abandons the desire to make it right with her mother, she can plan a more permanent place for the cremains.
 Meanwhile, she thinks it makes a nice home for them.
-They still appear in her dreams.
+George and Elizabeth still appear in her dreams.